DD2480-Group10/javaparser/report.md

    }
   ```

-### prettyPrintingTextNode
+#### prettyPrintingTextNode
-- *Refactoring plan*:
  The high complexity isn’t really needed for this method.
 It has a lot fo if/else statements and switch statements, due to handling many different node types.
 One way to go about refactoring this method is to split up the method into two smaller ones.
-Where the whole switch statemet is moved to a separate method, that prettyPrintingTextNode calls to when needed.
+Where the whole switch statemet can be moved to a separate method, that prettyPrintingTextNode calls to when needed.

-### matching
+#### matching
-- *Refactoring plan*: Most of the complexity in this method comes from the fact that it needs to validate the input objects to see if they are one of four types.
+ Most of the complexity in this method comes from the fact that it needs to validate the input objects to see if they are one of four types.
 To refactor i will take the validation step out of the method and make it a separate method.
 The rest of the code will be cleaned up to be as concise as possible.

-### toToken
+#### toToken
 - Refractoring for this method while possible, would not make the code any less complex since the high complexity is necessary for this method to function.
 - *Refractoring plan*: A way to decrece the CC of this method would be to split the switch into two methods.
 So that the default branch of the first switch calls and then returns the results of a method that contains the other half of the switch case.

-Estimated impact of refactoring (lower CC, but other drawbacks?).
+### Estimated impact of refactoring (lower CC, but other drawbacks?).

 - *cleanLines*: Reduced CC, but the total number lines of code is not reduced.
 Could also improve testing due the lower CC.
 In order to improve the refactoring and code quality further a more thorough refactoring could be implemented.

-- *prettyPrintingTextNode*: The CC would be reduced, by how much I am not completly sure.
-I think that it will get lowered by a lot, due to the switch statement being very large.
-But the number of lines wouldn't be decreased.
-In this case I am not sure what the drawback could be, maybe a perfromance hit due to need to call to a separate function instead on keeping it all on the same function.
+- *prettyPrintingTextNode*: The CC would be reduced a lot, due to the switch statement being very large.
+But the number of lines wouldn't decrease.
+One drawback could maybe be that you get a performance hit due
+to the need of calling on a separate method sometimes instead on keeping it all on the same function.

 - *matching*: The CC will be lowered from and the number of lines will be reduced.
 To be honest legibility is probably going to be somewhat decreased from this, and the code might not be as self-explaining as it was before.